ForStudy111/WebAssignmentGroup16/README.md

 A web-based counselling appointment management system developed for **CSE3023 Web-Based Application Development**.

-The system allows students to book counselling sessions, counsellors to manage schedules and bookings, and administrators to manage counsellor and student information.
+The system allows students to book counselling sessions, counsellors to manage schedules and bookings and administrators to manage counsellor and student information.

 ---